A guide to overcoming challenges in fundraising

 With more control over who and what personal data they share with businesses, consumers are more likely to hold organisations accountable for any action that would be seen as misusing their data, legal or not.
 As pointed out by DMA, the new GDPR rules give charities the chance to highlight how they use consumers’ data.
 By being as transparent as possible, you will increase the trust donors place in your organisation.
 While the opposite of this is risking public backlash to uses of data that may be seen as unethical or exploitative, even if they are legally sound.
 This could seriously damage your reputation amongst your current and prospective donors, significantly impacting your funding streams for years to come.
 It’s certainly not a subject to be taken lightly.

 If you don’t have an in-house compliance team already, don’t panic!
 There are still plenty of actions that you can take to ensure that you are in line with GDPR – from minimising data protection risks to employing a Data Protection Officer.
 As a good starting point, the Institute of Fundraising has created an insightful (and recently updated) guide to understanding and meeting the current requirements of GDPR.

 Donors becoming disconnected

 Mastering this is all about treating your audience with respect.
-Take My Oxfam app, as an example – this donation app not only allows users to make donations quickly and easily, but shows them exactly what impact their donations have.
-Unlike the old days of repetitious cold-calling, this donation app can be opened and closed by users when and where they want, allowing them to give on their terms.
-By taking this more personal approach to donation, you’ll be more likely to drive new supporters to you and keep your current donors engaged, making them feel more valued and respected.
+Take My Oxfam app, as an example – this donation app not only allows users to make donations quickly and easily but shows them exactly what impact their donations have.
+Unlike the old days of repetitive cold-calling, this donation app can be opened and closed by users when and where they want, allowing them to give on their terms.
+By taking this more personal approach to donation, you’ll be more likely to engage prospective donors, whilst making your current donors feel more valued and respected.
 This will also prevent you from using valuable resources contacting people who are not interested in your cause.